Mikhail Lomonosov: Early life and family

-Lomonosov was born in the village of Mishaninskaya (later renamed Lomonosovo in his honor) in Archangelgorod Governorate, on an island not far from Kholmogory, in the far north of Russia.
+Lomonosov was born in the village of Mishaninskaya, later renamed Lomonosovo in his honor, in Archangelgorod Governorate, on an island not far from Kholmogory, in the far north of Russia.
 His father, Vasily Dorofeyevich Lomonosov, was a prosperous peasant fisherman turned ship owner, who amassed a small fortune transporting goods from Arkhangelsk to Pustozyorsk, Solovki, Kola, and Lapland.
 Lomonosov's mother was Vasily's first wife, a deacon's daughter, Elena Ivanovna Sivkova.

 He remained at Denisovka until he was ten, when his father decided that he was old enough to participate in his business ventures, and Lomonosov began accompanying Vasily on trading missions.

-Learning was young Lomonosov's passion, however, not business.
+Learning was young Lomonosov's passion, not business.
 The boy's thirst for knowledge was insatiable.
 Lomonosov had been taught to read as a boy by his neighbor Ivan Shubny, and he spent every spare moment with his books.
 He continued his studies with the village deacon, S.N.
 Sabelnikov, but for many years the only books he had access to were religious texts.
 When he was fourteen, Lomonosov was given copies of Meletius Smotrytsky's Modern Church Slavonic (a grammar book) and Leonty Magnitsky's Arithmetic.
-Lomonosov was a Russian orthodox all his life, but had close encounters with Old Believers schism in early youth and later in life he became a deist.
+Lomonosov was a Russian Orthodox Christian all his life, but had close encounters with Old Believers schism in early youth and later in life he became a deist.

 In 1724, his father married for the third and final time.
 Lomonosov and his stepmother Irina had an acrimonious relationship.
 Unhappy at home and intent on obtaining a higher education, which Lomonosov could not receive in Mishaninskaya, he was determined to leave the village.

 Education

-Determined to "study sciences", in 1730, aged nineteen, Lomonosov walked all the way to Moscow.
+In 1730, determined to "study sciences," the 19-year-old Lomonosov walked all the way to Moscow.
 Shortly after arrival, he was admitted into the Slavic Greek Latin Academy by falsely claiming to be a son of a Kholmogory nobleman.
-In 1734 that initial falsehood, as well as another lie that he was the son of a priest, nearly got him expelled from the academy but the investigation ended without severe consequences.
+In 1734 that initial falsehood, as well as another lie that he was the son of a priest, nearly got him expelled from the academy, but the investigation ended without severe consequences.

 Lomonosov lived on three kopecks a day, eating only black bread and kvass, but he made rapid progress scholastically.
-It is believed that in 1735, after three years in Moscow he was sent to Kiev to study for short period at the Kyiv-Mohyla Academy.
-He quickly became dissatisfied with the education he was receiving there, and returned to Moscow to resume his studies there.
+It is believed that in 1735, after three years in Moscow he was sent to Kiev to study for short period at the Kiev Academy.
+He quickly became dissatisfied with the education he was receiving there, and returned to Moscow.
 In five years Lomonosov completed a twelve-year study course and in 1736, among 12 best graduates, was awarded a scholarship at the St. Petersburg Academy.
 He plunged into his studies and was rewarded with a four-year grant to study abroad, in Germany, first at the University of Marburg and then in Freiberg.